Skip navigation

 1. Cancer Chemotherapy (National Library of Medicine)

 What is cancer chemotherapy?
 Cancer chemotherapy is a type of cancer treatment.
 It uses medicines to destroy cancer cells.
-Normally, the cells in your ...
+Normally, your body forms new ...

 2. Oral Cancer (National Library of Medicine)